Effective Backdoor Mitigation in Vision-Language Models Depends on the Pre-training Objective: Conclusions

 \section{Conclusions}

-Through our extensive hyperparameter search and ablation experiments, we unveil a critical limitation of the current state-of-the-art poison mitigation technique CleanCLIP.
-It fails to effectively remove backdoor poisoning when a model is pre-trained on stronger objectives like the combination of multimodal contrastive learning (MMCL) and intramodal self-supervised learning (SSL).
-This objective is common practice in popular approaches like SLIP \citep{mu2022slip} and has demonstrated superior accuracy over pre-training with only the MMCL objective.
-Our experiments show that this vulnerability persists irrespective of the scale of the pre-training and the cleaning datasets.
+Through our extensive hyperparameter search and ablation experiments, we unveil a critical limitation of the current state-of-the-art poison mitigation technique for multimodal models, CleanCLIP.
+It fails to effectively remove backdoor poisoning when a model is trained using stronger objectives like the combination of multimodal contrastive learning (MMCL) and intramodal self-supervised learning (SSL).
+This objective is common in popular approaches like SLIP \citep{mu2022slip} and has demonstrated superior accuracy over training with only the MMCL objective.
+Our experiments show that this vulnerability persists irrespective of the scale of the pre-training and the cleaning datasets, irrespective of the manner of poison induction (from scratch or by finetuning), and irrespective of the specific backdoor attack.

-Particularly concerning is the unstable cleaning trajectory in models using the stronger pre-training objective (\Cref{fig:mmcl-ssl-finetuning-trajectory}).
-Practitioners, often unaware of the specific backdoor attack on their models, face challenges in determining the optimal point to halt the cleaning process.
-This instability can lead to suboptimal models, as continued finetuning can both decrease accuracy and increase attack success rate (ASR).
+Particularly concerning is the unstable cleaning trajectory in models trained using the stronger objective (\Cref{fig:mmcl-ssl-finetuning-trajectory}).
+Often unaware of the specific backdoor attack, practitioners face challenges in determining the optimal point to halt the cleaning process.
+This instability can lead to suboptimal models, as continued finetuning can decrease accuracy and increase attack success rate (ASR).
 Furthermore, our findings highlight the critical assumption of a completely poison-free cleaning dataset for CleanCLIP's effectiveness, an assumption that is rarely met in practical scenarios.
-This becomes particularly problematic with the use of stronger pre-training objective.
-The models pre-trained with the simpler MMCL objective evade both these issues by having stable cleaning trajectories and amenabibility to poison reduction even under non-ideal conditions.
+This becomes particularly problematic with the use of stronger pre-training objectives.
+The models trained with the simpler MMCL objective evade both these issues by having stable cleaning trajectories and amenability to poison reduction even under non-ideal conditions.

-Given these insights, we urge practitioners to consider pre-training their models using the simpler MMCL objective.
+Given these insights, we urge practitioners to consider training their models using the simpler MMCL objective.
 Even though this might slightly hurt the accuracy, it significantly enhances its amenability to remove backdoors.
 Our recommendation would also circumvent the issue of knowing when to halt the cleaning procedure, as more finetuning epochs would not hurt the model's accuracy and ASR.
-Further, it will also be beneficial in scenarios where the cleaning data is not entirely poison-free.
+Further, it will also be beneficial when cleaning data is not entirely poison-free.
+Our work underscores the formidable challenge of defending models against backdoor attacks, an open research problem.
+We encourage future defense methods to robustly test their approach against various pre-training objectives and we invite the community to develop robust defense methods.